INTERSTAT/Statistics-Contextualized/sep-dsd.md

     qb:concept   sdmx-concept:refArea .
 ```

-Finally, for the measure we can use the base SDMX OBS_VALUE concept.
+Finally, for the measure, we can use the base SDMX OBS_VALUE concept.

 ### Data Structure Definition